menu

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.

-In the 65th St E / Explorer Way neighborhood in Palmdale, CA, residents most commonly identify their ethnicity or ancestry as Mexican (63.2%).
-There are also a number of people of German ancestry (2.2%), and residents who report Asian roots (1.7%), and some of the residents are also of Hungarian ancestry (1.2%).
-In addition, 23.6% of the residents of this neighborhood were born in another country.
+In the 65th St E / Explorer Way neighborhood in Palmdale, CA, residents most commonly identify their ethnicity or ancestry as Mexican (46.8%).
+There are also a number of people of Sub-Saharan African ancestry (3.3%), and residents who report German roots (1.8%), and some of the residents are also of Hungarian ancestry (1.3%).
+In addition, 21.6% of the residents of this neighborhood were born in another country.

 Getting to Work

-Even if your neighborhood is walkable, you may still have to drive to your place of work.
-Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
-The greatest number of commuters in 65th St E / Explorer Way neighborhood spend between 15 and 30 minutes commuting one-way to work (32.6% of working residents), which is shorter than the time spent commuting to work for most Americans.
-However, there is also a significant group of residents (32.5%) who commute over an hour in each direction.
+How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
+Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
+Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
+The greatest number of commuters in 65th St E / Explorer Way neighborhood spend between 15 and 30 minutes commuting one-way to work (31.7% of working residents), which is shorter than the time spent commuting to work for most Americans.
+However, there is also a significant group of residents (29.2%) who commute over an hour in each direction.

 Real Estate includes: